Latest AI Challenges Are Copyright Infringement, Theft

-After all, AI is not necessarily making stuff up as it goes along.
-Its intelligence was scraped from someplace, repackaged, and repurposed.

-Authors, artists, content originators, and internet publishers are going to potentially seek a cut for the use of their work by AI tools, potentially throwing a wrench in the phenomenon as the technology ramps up, The Wall Street Journal reported Sunday.
+Authors, artists, content originators, and internet publishers are going to potentially seek a cut for the use of their work by AI tools as the technology ramps up, The Wall Street Journal reported Sunday.

 "This will not end well for creatives," bestselling author James Patterson told the Journal.